pbl64k/coursera-progfun-faqs/week7-a6-streams-faq.md

 **Can't we just determine `explored` from `initial` in `from`?**

-`initial` may represent a partially explored space, so, no, we can't.
+No, we can't, as `initial` may represent a partially explored space.

 **I'm having a hard time debugging and/or dealing with type errors in `from`.**